Glaucoma: Symptoms, Causes, and Treatments

 • Laser: Techniques such as trabeculoplasty to improve drainage.

-• Surgery: Necessary in the most severe cases.
+• Surgery: Necessary in more severe cases.

 • Information on visual health